Rollins1989/drugai-lite/README.md

 Current model performance (see `/api/health` or the in-app "Model Cards" tab):
 - Solubility: ensemble R² ≈ 0.88, RMSE ≈ 0.76 log units, holdout of 226 molecules
 - Toxicity (NR-AR): ensemble ROC-AUC ≈ 0.77, holdout of 1487 molecules

-## What's explicitly out of scope (roadmap, not vaporware)

-- Protein–ligand docking / 3D binding pose prediction — needs a docking
-  engine (AutoDock Vina / Glide) and a target structure library
-- Target-specific activity prediction via GNN — needs BindingDB/ChEMBL-scale
-  bioactivity data and GPU training time
-- Biomedical knowledge graph + literature RAG — needs a curated graph database and a document ingestion pipeline
-- Molecular generation
-- Multi-tenant auth, billing, job queues, cloud infra

-These are the natural next milestones and are broken out that way on purpose — a project that's honest about its boundary reads as more senior than one that claims everything works.

 ## Architecture